sebastien-riou/lean-ftl/doc/source/development.rst

 **Rational**

 - Minimal code base ease code reviews.
-- Complexity is the main source of bugs and security vulnerability.
+- Complexity is the main source of bugs and security vulnerabilities.

 Self-contained
 ^^^^^^^^^^^^^^^^^^^^^^